-The heat flux testing system is illustrated in Fig. 2 (a) and (b), showing the general layout and a cross-sectional view of the vessel, respectively.
-A PWR-like water coolant loop, operating at 15.5 MPa and 300°C conditions, will be used to simulate the actual high-temperature and high-pressure operational state in ITER.
+The heat flux testing system is illustrated in Fig. 2 (a) and (b), which show the general layout and a cross-sectional view of the vessel, respectively.
+A water coolant loop will operate at 15.5 MPa and 300°C to simulate the actual high-temperature and high-pressure operational state in ITER.
 This loop will be connected to the mock-up and installed on the specimen port of the vacuum vessel.
 An electron beam (EB) gun, capable of delivering a full power of 600 kW, is positioned to target the mock-up directly, allowing the EB to be applied to its surface.
-The heat flux intensity can be uniformly distributed across the full mock-up (comprising 56 submodules, H 1.7 m×W 0.5 m) at 0.30 MW/m² and 0.84 MW/m² levels through EB scanning.
-Additionally, the system supports transient heat loads on the physical mock-up (consisting of 1 submodule), capable of achieving rates of 2.4 MJ/m² in just 10 ms. An infrared (IR) camera will monitor and measure the temperature of the mock-up's first wall, enabling quantitative evaluation of both temperature and its variations.
+The heat flux intensity can be uniformly distributed across the full mock-up (comprising 56 submodules, H 1.7 m×W 0.5 m) at levels of 0.30 MW/m² and 0.84 MW/m² through EB scanning.
+Additionally, the system can support transient heat loads on the physical mock-up (consisting of 1 submodule), capable of achieving rates of 2.4 MJ/m² in just 10 ms. An IR camera will be used to monitor and measure the temperature of the mock-up's first wall, allowing for a quantitative evaluation of both temperature and its variations.
+In the early stages, a uniform cyclic heat flux distribution at low-level energy will be applied to the single submodule for system calibration, aimed at accumulating data and operational experience.
+Furthermore, larger-scale heat flux tests for design validation will be conducted.